You-Gao/Blog/_life/2024-07-25-my-productivity-setup.md

 * Memory: 8GB
 * Storage: 500GB

-This ThinkPad was seriously underpriced and I'm glad I bought it.
+This ThinkPad was seriously underpriced, and I'm glad I bought it.
 It has sent me down the road as a user of Vim and Linux, which I will report back in a while on how it is going[^1].

 ## Terminal and Tiling Manager